 Noise monitoring is useful as it gives a better understanding of the levels of aircraft noise and how it may affect communities surrounding Gatwick Airport.
 It is especially important during trial periods where new routes or procedures may be under review.

-The Gatwick Noise Monitoring Group (GNMG) is responsible for proposing the location of noise monitors and has an established process to follow.
+The Gatwick Noise Monitoring Group (GNMG) is responsible for proposing the location of noise monitors and follows established processes.

-Figure 34: Location of current and historical noise monitors and NPRs
+Figure 32: Location of current and historical noise monitors and NPRs

 Complaints